ClemensElflein/openmower-cli/README.md

 ## Troubleshooting
 - Docker not found: ensure `/usr/bin/docker` exists or adjust your environment to provide Docker with the compose plugin.
 - Permission errors with Docker: add your user to the `docker` group or run with sufficient privileges.
-- V2 hardware commands missing: set `V2_HARDWARE=1` to enable the new command group (currently minimal placeholder implementation).
+- V2 hardware commands missing: set `HARDWARE_PLATFORM=2` to enable the new command group.
 - Self-update says executable is not a zipapp: the feature is only for the packaged zipapp artifact; when running from source or pip install, use your package manager to update instead.

 ## License